 What is the European Chafer Beetle and how did it get to Vancouver?

-The European Chafer Beetle is a beetle species that originated in continental Europe and, as reported by the City of North Vancouver, was first discovered to have invaded the Lower Mainland region of New Westminster in 2001.
+The European Chafer Beetle (also called a chafer grub) is a beetle species that originated in continental Europe and, as reported by the City of North Vancouver, was first discovered to have invaded the Lower Mainland region of New Westminster in 2001.
 The beetle’s presence quickly spread and the City of Vancouver has now proclaimed it as “a serious pest,” leaving residents and city officials alike looking for answers on how to get rid of Chafer Beetles.

 According to Wikipedia, European Chafer Beetle larvae are “white-coloured and C-shaped, with a yellow-brown head and six jointed legs,” while the adults “are medium-sized, light reddish-brown, and approximately 13–14 millimetres (0.51–0.55 in) long.”
 Their life cycle lasts for one year with new grubs hatching by late July with the heaviest feeding activities occurring in the fall and spring with some continuing to feed throughout the winter, especially in frost-free zones.
 The large, white grubs prefer to “feed on the roots of most cool-latitude grasses, both wild and cultivated.”